zarfld/LinuxCnc_PokeysLibComp/README.md

 ### Encouraging New Contributors

 We encourage new contributors to look for issues with these labels.
 If you are a first-time contributor, start by exploring the issues labeled `good first issue`, `beginner friendly`, or `documentation`.
 These tasks are designed to help you get started with the project and build your confidence as a contributor.

+## CI Job for Labeling Issues

+### Overview

+A new CI job has been added to automatically review issues in the repository that are not yet labeled and assign the correct label based on the issue content.
+This helps maintainers and contributors identify tasks efficiently.

+### Configuration

+The CI job is configured using GitHub Actions.
+The workflow file is named `label_issues.yml` and is located in the `.github/workflows/` directory.

+### Triggering the CI Job

+The CI job is triggered automatically in the following scenarios:

+- When a new issue is created.
+- When an existing issue is updated (e.g., issue title or body is modified).
+- Periodically (e.g., once per day) to review unlabeled issues and assign labels if any were missed.

+### Label Assignment

+The CI job uses a Python script named `label_issues.py` to analyze the issue content and assign labels based on keywords or an NLP model.
+The script uses the `requests` library to interact with the GitHub API.

+### Confidence Threshold

+The CI job implements a confidence threshold to avoid incorrect labeling.
+If the confidence level is high (e.g., over 80%), the label is applied automatically.
+If the confidence level is low, the issue is flagged for manual review by maintainers with a comment like:

+> "This issue could not be confidently labeled.
+Please review manually."

+### Manual Override

+Maintainers can manually override the label if the CI job incorrectly assigns one.
+The CI job also applies a `needs-review` label for issues where it is unsure about the appropriate label.

+### Excluding Issues with Existing Labels

+The CI job excludes issues that already have one or more labels.
+It does not remove or change existing labels unless flagged by a maintainer.

+### Logging and Reporting

+The CI job logs its actions, such as which issues were labeled and which issues it flagged for manual review.
+Optionally, it can send a daily or weekly report summarizing its actions to maintainers.

+### Error Handling

+In case the CI job fails or cannot process an issue (e.g., due to parsing errors), it flags the issue with a `needs-review` label and provides a log or error report.

+### Examples of Automatically Assigned Labels

+The following are examples of labels that can be automatically assigned by the CI job based on issue content:

+- `good first issue`: For issues that include terms like "beginner", "easy", "first-time", "simple", or "docs".
+- `documentation`: For issues that include terms related to documentation, like "README", "docs", "documentation".
+- `help wanted`: For issues that contain requests for help.
+- `bug`: For issues that include terms like "bug", "error", "issue".
+- `enhancement`: For issues that include terms like "feature", "enhancement", "improvement".

+By implementing this CI job, the repository ensures that issues are well-organized and labeled appropriately, improving issue management and making it easier for contributors to navigate the repository.